[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 Difficult points and countermeasures

-be sure to check it out!
+be sure to check them out!

 ① It's hard to remember a service you've never used before